Skip to Content

 My time at Massey University was fantastic, we had a great research group with my supervisor Associate Professor Rosie Bradshaw.
 I made lots of great friends, and I regularly encounter many of the postgrads I knew and worked with at Massey University in New Zealand’s scientific community - it has made it easier to collaborate and work with them in later years.

 I loved the MSc(Genetics).
 As part of it I got to spend 6 weeks at Nottingham University in the UK doing research.
 I learned some academic key skills during my study, such as how to read and critically evaluate journal articles and on how to present my work appropriately to a scientific audience.
-I left Massey with an extremely strong science foundation (knowledge, scientific rigor, ethics) that has been invaluable for my entire career.
+I left Massey with an extremely strong science foundation (knowledge, scientific rigour, ethics) that has been invaluable for my entire career.
 After I completed my MSc I went to the USA and completed a PhD in Natural Resources.

 I also love my job!
 I’m now research leader for the Pathology Team at Scion.
 I travel widely both in New Zealand and abroad, and manage a research team.
 My areas of speciality are foliar diseases of commercial tree species; managing diseases; increasing tree resilience using biological agents; forest pathology, specifically foliar disease research; biosecurity and DNA-based methods to identify fungal species and populations.
 I am sure the excellent reputation of my supervisor in this area had a key part to play in me getting my current role.